redhat-developer/odo/docs/proposals/odo-deploy.md

 - Start a new pod with a build container (privileged container with `buildah:stable` image).
 - Mount the image registry credentials passed by the user.
 - Copy the application source code into the build container.
-- Fetch the dockerfile using URI in the metadata of the devfile and make it available in the container.
+- Fetch the dockerfile using URI in the attributes of the devfile and make it available in the container.
 - Execute `buildah bud` command using src code, dockerfile and tag information.
 - Push the built image using the tag and credentials.
 - Delete the build container and the pod.

 #### Deploy
 - Delete any existing deployments (if the user runs `odo deploy` multiple times).
-- Fetch the deployment manifest using URI in the metadata of the devfile and make it available in the container.
+- Fetch the deployment manifest using URI in the attributes of the devfile. and make it available in the container.
 - Replace templated text in the deployment manifest with relevant values:
     - PROJECT_NAME: name of odo project
     - CONTAINER_IMAGE: `tag` for the built image